Visiting the Top attractions of the ancient Rabat

-All year round but the best seasons are spring and autumn to avoid the intense heat of the summer season and perfect for strolling around.
-On our itinerary, we got to Rabat from Casablanca about 11.30 am, and we spent about 4 hours visiting its attractions before heading to Meknes.
+All year-round, but the best seasons are spring and autumn to avoid the intense heat of the summer and both perfect for strolling around.
+On our itinerary, we got to Rabat from Casablanca around 11.30 am, and we spent about 4 hours visiting its attractions before heading to Meknes.

 2) How to get there

 If you are travelling on your own, the cheapest way is by bus or train (around 1 hour and a half) from Casablanca.
 If you decide to have a more extended trip through Morocco, the best way is to book a private car with a driver through a local agency to avoid wasting time and do all your visits with no rush.
 In our 2 trips in Morocco, we arranged the vehicle with a driver with Tizi trekking and Atlas discovery.

 If you decide to have an overnight in Rabat, you’ll find affordable accommodations and cheap restaurants in the Medina; alternatively, in the Ville Nouvelle (New Rabat) there are some beautiful modern hotels as well as a large number of excellent restaurants, clubs and pubs.

 5) Are you looking for the best websites and companies to save money with?

 Check out our Travel Resources for the best companies to use for arranging your trip!